blueprintui/blueprintui/README.md

 ###Breaking Changes
 - `.first-col` & `.last-col` ordering classes renamed to `.col-first` and `.col-last`
-- `.contain` classes have been renamed to max modifiers `.col-1--max` syntax
+- `.contain` classes renamed to max modifiers `.col-1--max` syntax
-- `.flex-row--bottom-none` has been replace with new gutter modifiers
+- `.flex-row--bottom-none` replaced with new gutter modifiers
 - utility classes have been rewritten please see docs for breaking changes